Rukundo-Bahati/Real-Time-Chat/README.md

 Open your browser and go to http://localhost:3000.
 Register a new account or log in with an existing account.
 Start chatting with online users!

-Contributing
-Contributions are welcome!
-Please follow these steps:
-Real-Time Chat
-Welcome to the Real-Time Chat repository!
-This project is a fully functional real-time chat application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
-It leverages WebSockets for instant communication, providing a seamless and interactive messaging experience.

 Features
 Real-Time Messaging: Send and receive messages instantly using WebSockets.